Exceptionally Early Heatwave Hits Finland

-Temperatures across large parts of the Nordic nation, the north of which lies above the Arctic Circle, are due to surge above 27C (81 F) starting on Tuesday, the institute said.
+Temperatures across large parts of the Nordic nation, the north of which lies above the Arctic Circle, are due to surge above 27oC starting on Tuesday, the institute said.

 Scientists say that recurring heatwaves are a clear marker of global warming and that these heatwaves are set to become more frequent, longer and more intense.